-The data shows that there is only one RU whose EBITDA/sales ratio is negative.
+The data shows that there is only one RU whose EBITDA/sales ratio is negative: EVM rail.
+Medway also records a very negative ratio in 2019, followed in the following two years by very high positive ratios.
+Captrain shows fluctuating values over the period considered, while the other RUs almost always record positive ratios, even quite high ones, demonstrating their ability to manage to cover their operating costs with revenues from sales.
 Focusing on the three-year period 2019-2021, characterised by the Covid-19 pandemic, it is worth noting that for 7 RUs in the sample, the EBITDA recorded in 2021 was higher than that recorded in 2019.